 |Total identified casualties||2 Find these records|

 The British Expeditionary Force was involved in the later stages of the defence of Belgium following the German invasion in May 1940, and suffered many casualties in covering the withdrawal to Dunkirk.
 Commonwealth forces did not return until September 1944, but in the intervening years, many airmen were shot down or crashed in raids on strategic objectives in Belgium, or while returning from missions over Germany.
-Eine Churchyard contains three Commonwealth burials of the Second World War, two of which are unidentified.
-There is also one burial of the First World War.
+Steenkerke Churchyard contains the graves of two Commonwealth airmen of the Second World War.